Saturday, September 13, 2025

 After Graduation

-Our travel assignments were based on seniority or the length of time we had with the airline.
-Each month we bid on different schedules that were available.
-Some flight attendants had fifteen years or more with the company.
-The schedules with only five trips to Hawaii during the month usually went to them.
+Our travel assignments were based on seniority, the length of time we had with the airline, or within our class, our date of birth.
+Each month we bid on different flight schedules and those with fifteen years plus with the company got the better schedules like five trips to Hawaii during the month.
+I longed for that kind of route.

-Newbies like us had little seniority and usually won a schedule flying as a reserve.
-This type of schedule had nine specified days off during the month with the rest of the time serving on twenty-four-hour call.
-The scheduling department could assign us a trip with as little as a one-hour notice to fill in for absent employees or those delayed by mechanical difficulties on a previous flight.
-We had to be ready to fly out at a moment's notice and kept a packed suitcase handy.
+Newbies like us had little seniority and usually flew reserve.
+That meant nine days off during the month with the rest of the time being on twenty-four-hour call.
+At a moments notice, scheduling could assign us a trip with a one-hour notice.
+Usually, we filled in for absent employees or those delayed elsewhere by mechanical difficulties on a previous flight.
+We had to keep a packed suitcase ready, like an expectant mother.

 No comments: